wbarnha/construct/docs/streaming.rst

 >>> d.build(b"Z")
 b'\x00\x00\x00\x00\x00\x00\x00\x00Z'

-Peek parses a field but restores the stream position afterwards (it peeks into the stream).
+``Peek`` parses a field but restores the stream position afterwards (it peeks into the stream).
 Building does nothing, it does NOT defer to subcon.

 >>> d = Sequence(Peek(Int16ul), Peek(Int16ub))
 >>> d.parse(b"\x01\x02")
-[513, 258]
+ListContainer([513, 258])
 >>> d.sizeof()
 0

-OffsettedEnd parses a greedy subcon until EOF plus a negative offset.
+``OffsettedEnd`` parses a greedy subcon until EOF plus a negative offset.
 This way you can read (almost) all data but leaving some bytes left for a fixed sized footer.

 >>> d = Struct(
 ...     "header" / Bytes(2),